Common Experience Requirements (CER)

 Style and presentation

-Style and presentation requirements define how interfaces appear at a foundational level, regardless of framework.
-This includes color, typography, spacing, iconography, states, localization, writing, and component-level visual values.
+Style and presentation requirements define how UI is expressed at a foundational level—covering color, typography, spacing, states, iconography, localization, and writing.

-These requirements use Alchemy as the baseline.
-Because the guidance is already baked into Alchemy components, teams using Alchemy have a direct, low-friction path to compliance.
-Teams using other systems can continue doing so, but must make equivalent updates to meet the same requirements.
+CER uses Alchemy as the baseline reference.
+Teams already using Alchemy have a low-friction path to compliance because much of the guidance is built into components.
+Teams using other systems can continue doing so, but must meet the same outcomes with equivalent implementation.

 Interaction and usage

-Interaction and usage requirements define how users interact with interfaces, with a strong accessibility lens.
-These requirements were largely sourced from Amazon’s accessibility standards and then adapted to meet the realities of fulfillment environments, Operator and Associate workflows, and physical constraints.
+Interaction and usage requirements define behavior—keyboard support, focus management, error handling, motion, and related patterns—with a strong accessibility lens.
+Many requirements were informed by Amazon’s accessibility standards and adapted to the realities of fulfillment environments and Operator and Associate workflows.

 Key decisions